-- 1. State law allows use of citation in lieu of arrest for certain misdemeanor offenses, including possession of marijuana, and driving while license invalid. - 2.
+- 1. State law allows use of citation in lieu of arrest for certain misdemeanor offenses. - 2.
 In 2018, the San Marcos Police Department (SMPD) made arrests for citation-eligible offenses, which translates to lost hours of officer time. - 3.
 Data provided by SMPD shows that in 2018, misdemeanor possession of marijuana under 2 oz and driving while license invalid accounted for more than half of arrests for citation-eligible offenses. - 4.
-The City Council acknowledges SMPD's current practice of allowing its officers to exercise their discretion to issue a citation in lieu of arresting individuals for certain offenses when allowed by state law. - 5.
+The City Council acknowledges that our Peace Officers are allowed to exercise their discretion to issue a citation in lieu of arresting individuals for certain offenses when authorized by State law under article 14.08 of the Texas Code of Criminal Procedure. - 5.
 The City Council supports SMPD's commitment to increase the use of the cite and release process as part of a combined strategy, in cooperation with the Hays County Criminal District Attorney's Office, to divert eligible individuals from being incarcerated, prosecuted, and convicted in the criminal justice system. - 6.
-The City Council deems it necessary to have SMPD gather, report, and publish statistical information to demonstrate trends in the department's use of the cite and release process including the frequency of use, offense type, and the age, race, and ethnicity of individuals who received citations and were released in comparison to those who were arrested and jailed for the same offense.
+The City Council deems it necessary to have SMPD gather, report, and publish statistical information to demonstrate trends in the department's use of the cite and release process, including the frequency of use, offense type, justification for arrest (when an arrest is made), and the age, race, and ethnicity of individuals who were arrested and jailed instead of receiving citations and being released for the same offense.